openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 * As the author of the image registry operator, I want to easily discover the cluster publishing status, so that I can configure access the cloud storage objects accordingly.

+In the specific case of OpenShift's internal image registry, when a cluster is provisioned as internal, the registry operator will provision the required cloud storage assets without consideration for the cluster publishing status.
+In Azure specifically, customers find this problematic as their cloud console will show them a security warning about the exposed storage account.

+To circumvent this problem, the registry operator needs to know when to provision the storage account behind a private endpoint.
+Currently there is no supported way for components to know whether they should configure themselves as internal or not.

 ### Goals